Risk management is a system, not a feature

 How to know if you have a layer or a gate

-- When a venue starts rejecting cancels, what happens?
-If the answer is "nothing until someone notices," you have gates, not a layer.
+- When a venue starts rejecting your cancels, what happens?
+If the answer is "nothing, until someone happens to notice," that's gates.

-- When the state store falls behind, what happens to the hot path?
-If the answer is "it keeps trading," you have gates, not a layer.
+- When the state store falls behind, what does the hot path do?
+If it keeps trading, you guessed it — gates.

 The discipline of treating risk as a system